 When Sandra Rambo found medical records while walking with her daughter at the side of a highway, she knew immediately that it violated patient healthcare protections.
 The pair found almost two dozen hard-copy documents from Amedisys, representing 17 different patients.
-Rambo called her local news station, WJHL, to discuss the documents – which included name and contact information; medical diagnoses and symptoms; and various “other private patient details regarding hospice visits.”
+Rambo called her local news station, WJHL, to discuss the documents, including name and contact information, medical diagnoses and symptoms, and various “other private patient details regarding hospice visits.”
 The documents were from 2010.

 A spokesperson for Amedisys, also interviewed by WJHL, said that a previous staff member hadn’t destroyed the documents per the hospice’s policy.